 Purging SQL Monitor data

-SQL Monitor stores a large amount of high, medium and low volume data in the Data Repository.
-To prevent the Data Repository database using all your hard disk space, SQL Monitor checks for old data every hour, and purges data that is older than the time specified for each category in your purging policy.
+SQL Monitor stores a large amount of data in its Data Repository.
+To prevent the Data Repository database using all your hard disk space, SQL Monitor checks for old data every hour and purges data older than the time specified for each category.

 Configuring data purging

-- Basic machine data (2 months) - Medium volume data displayed on the Host machine, Cluster, and SQL Server instance overview pages, and as metrics listed under Machine on the Analysis page.
-By default, this data is purged after 2 months.
+- Basic machine data (2 months) - Displayed on the Host machine, Cluster, and SQL Server instance overview pages, and on the Analysis page, listed under Machine metrics.

-- Basic SQL Server data (2 months) - Medium volume data displayed on the SQL Server instance overview pages, and as metrics listed under SQL Server on the Analysis page.
+- Basic SQL Server data (2 months) - Displayed on the Availability group, SQL Server instance, and Database overview pages, and on the Analysis page, listed under SQL Server metrics and Availability group metrics.

-- Performance diagnostics data (1 month) - High volume data displayed as the Top 10 waits and Top 10 queries on the SQL Server instance and Database overview pages, and the performance data on the Alert details page.
+- Performance diagnostics data (1 week) - Displayed on the SQL Server instance and Database overview pages under Top waits and Top queries, and on the Alert details pages under Performance data.

 The default purge settings are designed to keep the data you're most interested in for longer without using up too much disk space.
 To change these settings, select a different time limit from the drop-down list for each category and click Save settings.